If you’ve never ridden an Audax ride before,

 Each rider will receive a Brevet Card, and will have to stop at designated Control points along the ride to have the card signed and their arrival time entered.
 Opening and closing times for Control points are written on your Brevet Card.
 Volunteers will normally be at the Control points.
 At the end of the ride, hand your card in and it will be sent to Audax Australia for official validation of your ride.
 It will be mailed back to you in a few weeks.

-There may be unmanned Controls at turnaround points on each ride.
-At these locations, riders need to stamp their cards (on the back in boxes marked “Secret Controls) with a stamp that will be hanging on a street sign.
+There may be unmanned Controls at turnaround points and other spots on each ride.
+At these locations, riders need to stamp their cards (or on the back in boxes marked “Secret Controls) with a stamp that will be hanging on a street sign.

 Maps and cue sheets.